Thursday, February 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

 When it comes to getting connected on the go, turning on your phone’s Personal Hotspot feature is often enough.
-However, if you have a large group of devices that need lots of bandwidth or advanced features, such as VPN, it’s best to get a mini travel router.
+However, if you have a large number of devices that need a lot of bandwidth or advanced features, such as VPN, it’s best to get a mini travel router.

-This post lists the current five best travel routers among those I’ve tested.
-They are all excellent for any extended trip, especially for those with a dozen or more devices that need Wi-Fi access to the Internet.
+This post lists the five best travel routers I’ve tested.
+They are all excellent for any extended trip, especially for those with a dozen or more devices that need Wi-Fi-based Internet access.

 Travel routers come in different shapes and sizes